For more posts, go to https://digitalbloggers.com/articles/elysiumspassage

 So why not in the West; what do we know that they don't?
-Or what do they know that we don't.
+Or what do they know that we don't?
 Certainly, for the materialist, atheist, agnostic, where the notion of us being a soul is rejected, there is no possibility for such a belief.
-Once your body is dead, you're dead, and so there's nothing that survives to live on after.
+Once your body is dead, you're dead, so there's nothing there to survive after the death of the body.
 As the West became increasingly secularized over the last few centuries, belief in the spirit/soul waned in place of scientific materialism, naturalism and humanism.

 Personally, I don't think this is my first rodeo, at least not anymore.
-I wasn't that interested in the topic until I became aware of the research that had been done among young children who had astonishing graphic memories of their prior lives.
-It was the investigative work of Dr Ian Stevenson (1918-2007) and Dr Jim Tucker, both Professors of Psychiatry and Neuroscience Behavior at the University of Virginia, that caused me to take the topic seriously.
+I wasn't that interested in the topic until I became aware of the research that had been done among young children who had astonishingly graphic memories of their prior lives.
+It was the investigative work of Dr Ian Stevenson (1918-2007) and Dr Jim Tucker, both Professors of Psychiatry and Neuroscience Behavior at the University of Virginia that caused me to take the topic seriously about 25 years ago.

-Over several decades years the department studied reports of several hundred children throughout the world who recounted their prior life experiences.
-Particularly interesting were reports of the children being in relationship with others they could never have known, often no where near to where they were born.
+Over several decades this university department thoroughly investigated reports of hundreds of children throughout the world who recounted their prior life experiences.
+Particularly interesting were reports of the children being in relationship with others they could never have known, often nowhere near where they had been born.
 These studies employed the highest standards of scientific research to confirm the details.
 One of the books on this topic is, Children Who Remember Past Lives, by Dr Stevenson.

-In fact, it was Dr Tucker from the University of Virginia that came to their home to interview the young boy that his story may be documented for ongoing research into the study of reincarnation.
+In fact, it was Dr Tucker of the University of Virginia that went to their home to interview the young boy so his story may be documented for ongoing research into the study of reincarnation.

 The dialogue below involves the protagonist James, who is the first person narrator, and his two companions, Mo and Eli.

-'From what I’ve seen, I said, 'the world is often a rather difficult for almost everyone at one time or another.
+'From what I’ve seen,' I said, 'the world often presents rather difficult challenges for almost everyone at one time or another.
 If we reincarnate, as you both suggest, it makes me wonder if humanity has some inherent masochistic tendency to keep returning to this sorry state of existence.'

-‘And yet, Eli said, we only return because we come to realize there’s a good reason for doing so.
-If something more is to be gained each time we return that helps us develop the quality of our souls, then why not?
+‘And yet,' Eli said, 'we only return because we come to understand there are very good reasons for doing so.
+If there is more to be gained each time we return that helps us develop the quality of our souls, then why not?
 It’s a free will universe.’

 ‘But that makes it sound like the world’s one huge cosmic boot camp,’ I said.
 ‘A lifetime on earth seems a rather long time to be in training, especially when you consider how badly we often fair in the end.’

-‘I wouldn’t say a long time… not really,’ he said, ‘from our perspective it’s just a flash in the pan.’
+‘I wouldn’t say a long time… not really,’ he said, ‘from Elysium's perspective it’s just a flash in the pan.’

-‘Understand, there’s an important incentive to keep returning, Mo said.
-‘When it becomes known what splendors are be available, then all in Elysium wish to advance towards realizing more of the divine essence of their being.
+‘Understand, there’s an important incentive to keep returning,' Mo said.
+‘When it becomes known what splendors are available, many wish to advance towards unfolding more of the divine essence of our being.
 We come to realize it’s only our limitations that preclude us from experiencing the splendors that are ours to experience.
 Having said this, at some point we no longer consider this necessary when we are able to ascend on our eternal journeys without the unique resistances of our world.
 Also, I might add, this is often the case throughout lower dimensions of the Multiverse such as earth.'

-‘Of course,’ Eli said, ‘there’s also the risk that the time spend on earth may be counter-productive to one’s progress should they prefer to align their soul with the dark affections of the world’s illusions.
-To this extent the light is shut out, they identify with darkness and it becomes their illusory self, but never in their divine essence.
-It can never be darkened, only hidden and forgotten in slumber.
-One of my favourite philosophers, G.I Gurdjieff stated in his typical enigmatic wit and wisdom, A man may be born, but in order to be born he must first die, and in order to die he must first awake.
+‘Of course,’ Eli said, ‘there’s also the risk that one's time spent on earth may be counter-productive to one’s progress should anyone prefer to align their soul with the darker affections of the world’s illusions.
+To this extent the light is shut out.
+If they identify with darkness, then the darkness becomes their illusory self, but never in their divine essence.
+The divine Self can never be darkened, only hidden, overshadowed and forgotten in one's mortal slumber.
+One of my favourite philosophers, G.I Gurdjieff stated in his typical wit and enigmatic wisdom: A man may be born, but in order to be born he must first die, and in order to die he must first awake.

-‘However you may wish to interpret that, it would be wise if everyone would ask themselves if they are contracting or expanding their soul’s capacity to assimilate whatever treasures they wish from Elysium’s store of infinite possibilities.
-Whether they remember if or not, that’s why they came to earth, or whatever other material world they dwelt.
+‘However you may wish to interpret that, it would be wise if everyone would ask themselves if they are contracting or expanding their soul’s capacity to assimilate the vast treasures available from Elysium’s store of infinite possibilities.
+Whether they remember it or not, that’s why they came to earth, or from whatever other world they have dwelt.
 Still, in the Infiniverse, there are no mistakes; only lessons learned.’

-'And so,' Mo said, 'it’s obvious that all lifetimes on earth have value, no matter how long or short they may be, here is no real failure.
+'And so,' Mo said, 'it’s obvious that all lifetimes on earth have value, no matter how long or short they may be; there is no failure, only delay.
 As Eli suggested, all experiences are learning experiences, even when it seems they aren’t.
 That’s why so many are called to return again and again to lower spheres of existence.
-From Elysium’s perspective, a lifetime on earth is just an instant, albeit, I very important instant.
+From Elysium’s perspective, a lifetime on earth is just an instant, albeit, a very important instant.

-'In the final analysis, time has no meaning or reality, only an impression of what feels like a linear series of events, but not at all reflecting the true nature of reality.
-As Albert Einstein so beguilingly remarked; the only reason for time is so that everything doesn't happen at once.’
+'In the final analysis, time has no meaning or reality, only an impression of what feels like a linear series of events not necessarily reflecting time outside of time in the true nature of reality.
+As Albert Einstein so beguilingly remarked, The only reason for time is so that everything doesn't happen at once.’

-‘But still,’ I said, ‘I find it hard to believe there aren’t better of ways of making gains then being required to be born into a hell hole like earth.
+‘But still,’ I said, ‘I find it hard to believe there aren’t better ways of making gains then having to be born into a hell-hole like earth.
 Okay, it’s not always like that, but at times it sure feels that way to me.’

-‘That’s because,’ said Eli, ‘you are still looking at this from a linear earth plane perspective.
+‘That’s because,’ Eli said, ‘you are still looking at this from a linear earth plane perspective.
 In reality, our earth life is much like going on a spiritual retreat for the weekend.
-Although it’s true, for some it may be experienced more like a spiritual fitness camp, as you say, but others may not wish to come back so much for their own benefit, but that they may return to help others advance on their earthly path.
+Although it’s true, for some it may be experienced more like a spiritual fitness camp, as you say, but others may not wish to come back so much for their own benefit, but that they may help others advance while on their earthly journey.
 And in this process, they too would refine the quality of their own essence being.’

-‘Well that’s most jolly,’ I said, ‘but why didn’t anyone do this for me?
-There have been lots of times I could have used a little help along the way.’
+‘Well that’s most jolly to hear,’ I said, ‘but why didn’t anyone do this for me?
+There have been plenty of times I could have used a little help along the way.’

-‘And how do you know someone didn’t in the past,’ Mo said, ‘or won’t in the future?
-Who knows, perhaps one day a child will come to help you… maybe your child.'
+‘And how do you know someone didn't,’ Mo said, ‘or still won’t in your future earth life?
+Who knows, a child may come to help you one day… perhaps your child.'

 ‘Not yet,' he said.
 'Every human soul who comes to earth seeks their own unique experiences, often in a soul family that may include relatives and friends and maybe even some enemies.
 Some might have gone together on these journeys to earth hundreds of times before.
-We can never be certain of the reasons or the circumstances into which certain souls may choose to be born; only that it has to do with their most recent past life experiences or possibly unresolved problems from the distant past.
+We can never be certain of the reasons or circumstances why certain souls may choose to be born, only that it probably has to do with their recent past life experiences or possibly unresolved problems from the distant past.
 On the surface, it may seem unfortunate that anyone should be born into a culture of poverty, ignorance and fear.

-'But how do we know that’s not what was chosen before coming to earth, particularly when material riches in the past may have impoverished their souls.
-Perhaps being born into less advantaged life is what they require to make their big breakthroughs from past karmic blockages where they have remained stuck on their spiritual journey.
-In any case, none of this is for us to judge.
+'But how do we know that’s not what was chosen before coming to earth, particularly when material riches in the past may have impoverished their souls?
+Perhaps being born into a less advantaged life is what they deem necessary to make their big breakthroughs from past karmic blockages where they remain stuck on their spiritual journey.
+In any case, their life circumstance are not for us to judge.

-'Our soul’s most inward conatus concerns itself with whatever is highest and best for it to progress towards more of what we are created to become as conscious beings.
-And that’s why every soul becomes involved in scripting their future lives on a lower plane of existence such as earth.
-But, as Robert Burns once stated so eloquently, the best laid schemes o' mice an' men gang aft agley.’
+'Our soul’s most inward conatus concerns itself with whatever is highest and best for it to progress towards more of what we have been created to grow towards as conscious beings.
+And that’s why every soul becomes involved in scripting their future lives to be lived on a lower plane of existence such as earth.
+But, as the poet Robert Burns once stated so eloquently, The best laid schemes o' mice an' men gang aft agley.’